jakelazaroff/activitypub-starter-kit/README.md

-# Dumbo
+# ActivityPub Starter Kit

 A tiny, single user ActivityPub server.

-Although you can use Dumbo in production as-is, it’s really meant to be a starting point for your own ActivityPub projects.
+Although you can use this in production as-is, it’s really meant to be a starting point for your own ActivityPub projects.
 Here, some ideas to get you going:

 - Allow people to follow your blog on Mastodon.
 - Follow accounts and save links they post to a reading list.
 - Automatically post if your website goes down.
 - Whatever you can dream up!￼

-Dumbo is easy to extend — built on Express with only a few dependencies.
+ActivityPub Stater Kit is easy to extend — built on Express with only a few dependencies.

 ## Local Development